-Neil Labute (Playwright) received his Master of Fine Arts degree in dramatic writing from New York University and was the recipient of a literary fellowship to study at the Royal Court Theatre, London and also attended the Sundance Institute’s Playwrights Lab.
+Neil Labute received his Master of Fine Arts degree in dramatic writing from New York University and was the recipient of a literary fellowship to study at the Royal Court Theatre, London and also attended the Sundance Institute’s Playwrights Lab.

-LaBute’s plays include: bash: latter-day plays , The Shape of Things , The Mercy Seat , The Distance From Here, Autobahn, Fat Pig (Olivier Award Nominated for Best Comedy), Some Girl(s), This Is How It Goes, Wrecks, Filthy Talk for Troubled Times , In a Dark Dark House, reasons to be pretty (Tony Award Nominated for Best Play) and The Break of Noon.
-This spring, his play In A Forest, Dark And Deep will premiere on the West End.
-LaBute is also the author of Seconds of Pleasure, a collection of short fiction which was published by Grove Atlantic.
+LaBute’s plays include: Bash: latter-day plays , The Shape of Things , The Mercy Seat , The Distance From Here, Autobahn, Fat Pig (Olivier Award Nominated for Best Comedy), Some Girl(s), This Is How It Goes, Wrecks, Filthy Talk For Troubled Times , In a Dark Dark House, Reasons To Be Pretty (Tony Award Nominated for Best Play), The Break of Noon, In a Forest Dark and Deep, Reasons To Be Happy, The Money Shot and The Way We Get By.
+He has also adapted Woyzeck, Dracula, Miss Julie and Antigone for the stage.

 For television he has written the series Full Circle, Ten X Ten and Billy & Billie for Directv.